neu-se/meringue/README.md

 # Meringue

-Meringue is a Maven plugin that provides support for running and analyzing fuzzing campaigns.
+Meringue is a Maven plugin for running and analyzing fuzzing campaigns.

 ## Requirements